What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 The helicopter took off from the John Wayne Airport in Orange County at 9:06 a.m. local time, according to Flightradar24.
 Its destination was Bryant's Mamba Sports Academy in Newbury Park.

 The Sikorsky S-76B was flying in low clouds and fog, and was operating under "Special VFR" (or Special Visual Flight Rules) status, meaning its pilot had been granted a request to fly in challenging conditions.
-Such a request is uncommon — but not unusual.
+Such requests are uncommon — but not unusual.

 The pilot's SVFR flight plan called for him to stay clear of clouds and fog, and to navigate by using highways and landmarks as references.